bedecarroll/blog/content/posts/2013-10-14-a-night-at-the-movies-a-brief-intro-to-automation.md

 +++

-This is a presentation by Nick Weaver at PuppetConf 2013, although it really doesn’t have to much to do with Puppet I found it to be an interesting talk on the whats and whys of automation.
+This is a presentation by Nick Weaver at PuppetConf 2013, although it really doesn't have to much to do with Puppet I found it to be an interesting talk on the whats and whys of automation.

 At the end of the presentation Nick gives his recommendations on how to get